 The coronavirus pandemic continues to propel virtual brands into the mainstream world and the hospitality sector has particularly suffered one of the biggest hits.
-Virtual kitchens are the future of dining, at least for the foreseeable future and ghost restaurants have been popping up everywhere.
+Ghost kitchens are the future of dining, at least for the foreseeable future.
 The ghost kitchen concept is simple enough and involves delivery-only meals, with no room for walk-in guests.
 Meals preparation kitchens can also be hired by multiple ghost restaurant brands, which add interesting dynamics to the scene.
 Here's a quick look at how virtual brands are disrupting the restaurant industry.

 As the name suggests, virtual brands lack brick-and-mortar offices and headquarters.
 They rely on internet technologies and integrations to deliver meals straight to the customer's doorsteps or office.
 Ghost kitchen startups can rent meal preparation facilities or invest in a food truck with preparation and packaging equipment.
 Customers interact with the virtual brand online through websites, mobile applications and third-party applications.
 Ghost kitchens are virtual brands, although traditional restaurants can still have ghost kitchens in addition to their walk-in facilities.
-Initially seen as a threat to conventional models, virtual kitchens have become essential during the pandemic.
-Here's how the rise of virtual kitchens and ghost restaurants is affecting the restaurant industry.
+Initially seen as a threat to conventional models, ghost kitchens have become essential during the pandemic.
+Here's how the rise of ghost kitchens is affecting the restaurant industry.

 The ghost restaurant concept eliminates dine-in space areas from the business model, one of the core elements of traditional restaurants.
 With no need for a walk-in facility, there's no need for forefront personnel.
 Labor and maintenance costs are also remarkably reduced when no guests are coming to the facility.
 You might need to invest in a ghost kitchen food truck, packaging and digital marketing.
 However, launching ghost kitchen companies require fewer infrastructures than brick-and-mortar restaurants.